laila-nabil/Flutter-Shop-App/README.md

-# E-commerce Shop App
+# shop

-E-commerce Shop App Flutter App
+An E-Commerce Flutter App

-## Getting Started
+## The projects includes

-This project includes:
+* Authentication of user